GSA/digitalgov.gov/content/posts/2016-08-15-celebrating-the-18th-anniversary-of-section-508-rehabilitation-act.md

   - SSA
 ---

 August 8, 2016, marks the 18th anniversary of the amendment to the [Section 508 Rehabilitation Act of 1973](http://www.section508.gov/section-508-of-the-rehabilitation-act "Section 508 Rehabilitation Act of 1973"), which covers access to information technology in the federal sector.
-To recognize the importance of IT accessibility, we wanted to highlight some agency initiatives to improve accessibility across the federal landscape. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/08/600-x-400-18th-Cake-robynmac-iStock-Thinkstock-105487856.jpg" alt="A red, white, and blue celebration cake with two lit candles, a one and an eight, for the number 18." %}
+To recognize the importance of IT accessibility, we wanted to highlight some agency initiatives to improve accessibility across the federal landscape. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/08/600-x-400-18th-Cake-robynmac-iStock-Thinkstock-105487856.jpg" alt="A red, white, and blue celebration cake with two lit candles, a one and an eight, for the number 18." caption="" >}}

 As amended, the Act requires: